nurnazahah/testing/readme.md

 **Cont.
 Inputs for cell design flow**

-* Low the drive strength makes it very difficult to drive the huge wire
+* Low the drive strength makes it very difficult to drive the huge/long wire
 * Library developer will design different flavour of cells based on the supply voltage that is being provided by the top-level as well as taking care of its noise margin
+* Drive strength would decides the cell rate while the cell height decides the separation among the power and ground grid
+* Library developer